Southwestern Bell Main Dial Building

-The Southwestern Bell Main Dial Building is a historic telephone exchange building in Tulsa, Oklahoma, built for the Southwestern Bell Telephone Company in 1924.
+The Southwestern Bell Main Dial Building is a historic telephone exchange building in Tulsa, Oklahoma, United States, built for the Southwestern Bell Telephone Company in 1924.
 The original two-story Gothic Revival structure, which encompassed 18726 sqft, was to house the main dial equipment for the new automatic dial equipment that the company had introduced to Tulsa in November 1924.
 In 1930, the company added four floors to the top of the 1924 structure to house its divisional offices and toll terminal equipment needed for the underground cable that connected Tulsa with Oklahoma City.
 The 1930 addition was constructed in Zig Zag Art Deco Style.

 Building description

 Southwestern Bell intended to build a two-story building to house its new automatic dial equipment in 1924.
 However, company engineers expected to add more stories in the future as the Tulsa telephone system expanded.
 They specified that the initial support structure be capable of carrying at least seven more stories.

 The original two-story building was designed using Gothic Style architecture, which was then in vogue in the United States.
 The exterior was covered in light brown brick.
 The first floor has large arched windows framed with terra cotta.
 The color of the frames matches that of the quoins that reach to the top of the second floor.
 The second-floor windows are rectangular and separated by brick panels decorated with terra cotta torches.
 The second floor spandrels are made of buff-colored terra cotta tile.